susanBuck/cmder/README.md

-This is a fork of Cmder for [Dynamic Web Applications](http://dwa15.com) with the following modifications:
+This is a fork of Cmder (`1.3.14.982`) used in courses taught by [Susan Buck at the Harvard Extension School](https://hesweb.dev).

+The following describes the modifications made.

+## Customized prompt
+Customized prompt via `/config/my_prompt.lua` so that the prompt character is a `$` character instead of a Lambda character.
+This makes the interface consistent with Mac/Unix.

+## Added aliases
+Added a handful of useful and course-specific aliases in `/config/user_aliases.cmd`.

 ## Additional .dll files
-The following files were added to `/cmder/bin` to address various compatibility issues students were facing:
+These files were added to `/cmder/bin` to address various compatibility issues students were facing:

 + `cyggcc_s-1.dll`
 + `cygiconv-2.dll`